viperleed/viperleed/doc/content/hardware/hardware_mods/erleed_modifications.rst

 First, bend the wires of the resistors around the male plug pin as shown in :numref:`fig_resistors_1`.
-Then, place the pin in the loop and solder it in place and repeat the procedure with the second resistor (see :numref:`fig_pin_from_resistors` b and c).
+Then, place the pin in the loop and solder it in place.
+Repeat the procedure with the second resistor (see :numref:`fig_pin_from_resistors` b and c).
 Make sure the soldered spot is stable and the connection across both resistors and to the pin is intact.
 Finally, cut off protruding wires (see :numref:`fig_pin_from_resistors` c) from the resistors and place a shrink tube over the resistors and soldered spot (see :numref:`fig_pin_from_resistors` d).
+It is a good idea to check at this stage that the two resistors still have approximately the same resistance as before.
+It is sometimes possible to overheat the resistors while soldering or applying a shrinking tube.

 .. _fig_pin_from_resistors:
 .. figure:: /_static/hardware/ErLEED_modification/resistors/pin_from_resistors.svg